Boerne, Texas: History

 Boerne came into being as an offshoot of the Texas Hill Country Free Thinker Latin Settlements, resulting from the Revolutions of 1848 in the German states.
 Those who came were Forty-Eighters, intellectual liberal abolitionists who enjoyed conversing in Latin and who believed in utopian ideals that guaranteed basic human rights to all.
 They reveled in passionate conversations about science, philosophy, literature, and music.
 The Free Thinkers first settled Castell, Bettina, Leningen, and Schoenburg in Llano County.
-These experimental communities were supported by the Adelsverein for one year.
-The communities eventually failed due to lack of finances after the Adelsverein funding expired, and conflicts of structure and authorities.
+These experimental communities were supported for one year by the Adelsverein, a group of German nobles.
+The communities eventually failed due to lack of finances after the Adelsverein funding expired, and also due to conflicts of structure and authority.
 Many of the pioneers from these communities moved to Sisterdale, Boerne, and Comfort.

 In 1849, a group of Free Thinker German colonists from Bettina camped on the north side of Cibolo Creek, about a mile west of the site of present Boerne.
 They named their new community after Cicero's Tusculum home in ancient Rome.
-In 1852, John James and Gustav Theissen, who helped settle Sisterdale, platted the townsite, renamed it in honor of German author Karl Ludwig Börne, with the Anglicized spelling of "Boerne".
+In 1852, surveyor John James and businessman Gustav Theissen, who had helped settle Sisterdale, platted the townsite, renamed it in honor of German author Karl Ludwig Börne, (with the Anglicized spelling of "Boerne") and sold off the platted lots.
 The town was not incorporated until 1909.
 August Staffell was the original postmaster in 1856.
+Early businesses in Boerne included a sawmill/gristmill, blacksmith shop and meat market.